AAstroPhysiCS/Lucy/README.md

 ### About this project
 As the author of this project, I am fascinated by game engines, or computer graphics for short.
 I think the main reason for this fascination lies in the difficulty of creating such a project.
 I've never planned this engine to be the next Unreal or Unity.
 It is simply my hobby project that I am the architect of.

-Lucy is technically the older sister of **OxyEngine** (https://github.com/AAstroPhysiCS/OxyEngine), which I made it with Java (OpenGL), as that was the language I felt most comfortable with.
+Lucy is technically the older sister of [**OxyEngine**](https://github.com/AAstroPhysiCS/OxyEngine), which I made it with Java (OpenGL), as that was the language I felt most comfortable with.
 As years progressed, I turned to C++ (Vulkan), which allowed me to freely use my "powers :)" with no restriction.
 Additionally, C++ is a language that is more widely used than Java in terms of computer graphics.
 So, it was also a nice step forward for my career as well.

 ### Rendering Architecture
 - **GPU-driven rendering** with GPU-generated draw commands, indirect compute dispatch, and indirect-count drawing, keeping visibility and draw-count decisions on the GPU.